jmuchemb/fssync/README.rst

 An example of wrapper around fssync, with a filter, can be found at `examples/fssync_home`

 fssync does never descend directories on other filesystems.
-But you may want to explicitly use a filter to exclude mount points, because if fssync is run whereas nothing is mounted, the directory will be tracked, and if it is run again with something mounted, the directory will removed at destination side.
-This is particularly important with system partitions, if you want to preserve the usual mount points like /dev, /proc, etc.
+Inodes masked by mount points are also skipped, so they should be unmounted temporarily if you want them to be synchronized.
+The same result can be achieved by synchronizing from a bind mount.

 See also the `NONE cipher switching`_ patch if you don't need encryption and you want to speed up your SSH connection.